[Q,R]=0 and Kostant partition functions: Decomposition of partition functions

 \end{example}

 \begin{proof}[Proof of Proposition \ref{paradandecomposition}]

 Replacing $\gamma$ by its orthogonal projection on the subspace generated by $\Phi$, we may assume that $V$ is spanned by $\Phi$.
+We pass to the Fourier transforms in order to prove that the two sides of \eqref{paraeq} coincide.
 Observe that for each term on the right hand side of \eqref{paraeq}, the Fourier transform restricted to a tope of $\Phi$ is quasi-polynomial.
-We show that the Fourier transforms of the two sides of \eqref{paraeq} coincide.